Presidency of Jair Bolsonaro: Sexual harassment scandal

-On June 28, 2022, as part of a journalistic investigation into broad reports of workplace harassment inside the federal government-owned bank Caixa Econômica Federal, several female employees accused Pedro Guimarães, an economist who had been the bank's CEO since he was appointed by Bolsonaro in 2019, of sexual harassment.
+On 28 June 2022, as part of a journalistic investigation into broad reports of workplace harassment inside the federal government-owned bank Caixa Econômica Federal, several female employees accused Pedro Guimarães, an economist who had been the bank's CEO since he was appointed by Bolsonaro in 2019, of sexual harassment.
 Most of the reports but not all said Guimarães, among other things, flirted, groped and invited the women out while they were travelling on business.
 The investigation also revealed audio records from Guimarães, with strong offensive language and even violent attitude towards employees on other occasions, and that at least one internal investigation related to the sexual harassment accusations was dropped by a Caixa committee tasked with probing staff wrongdoings.
-On June 29, he stepped down as the bank's CEO after Bolsonaro allies feared the accusations could undermine his re-election campaign, especially among female voters, since Guimarães and Bolsonaro are close friends and used to make public appearances together.
-In addition, prosecutors opened multiple investigations against Guimarães, such as criminal, civil and labor procedures.
-On July 19, a director at Caixa's internal affairs committee charged with receiving complaints was found dead at the bank's headquarters in Brasilia, Brazil's federal capital, leading to a local police investigation which is currently underway.
+On 29 June, he stepped down as the bank's CEO after Bolsonaro allies feared the accusations could undermine his re-election campaign, especially among female voters, since Guimarães and Bolsonaro are close friends and used to make public appearances together.
+In addition, prosecutors opened multiple investigations against Guimarães, such as criminal, civil and labour procedures.
+On 19 July, a director at Caixa's internal affairs committee charged with receiving complaints was found dead at the bank's headquarters in Brasilia, Brazil's federal capital, leading to a local police investigation which is currently underway.

 COVID-19 pandemic

 Bolsonaro dismissed the threat of COVID-19, calling it a "little flu".
 Soon after, his then-Justice Minister Sergio Moro resigned.
 The leading medical journal The Lancet has dubbed Bolsonaro as the biggest threat to Brazil amidst the COVID-19 pandemic.
 It said that Bolsonaro's disregard for and flouting of lockdown measures were sowing confusion in Brazilian society.
 Bolsonaro has attacked lockdown measures implemented by some of Brazil's governors.
 His Health Minister Nelson Teich resigned after serving only a month.
 Bolsonaro has also actively participated in anti-lockdown rallies.
 Bolsonaro also earned criticism for his actual methods to counter the pandemic, promoting the unproven usage of chloroquine as treatment, advocating for herd immunity, and rejecting various offerings of a COVID-19 vaccine which caused the country's vaccination effort to start late and with few resources.

-Brazil's Health Ministry hid months of data on COVID-19 from public view on June 6, 2020, and stopped giving total counts of confirmed cases (above 672,000, second only to the United States) and deaths (more than 35,000).
-“The cumulative data ... does not reflect the moment the country is in,” Bolsonaro wrote on Twitter.
+Brazil's Health Ministry hid months of data on COVID-19 from public view on 6 June 2020, and stopped giving total counts of confirmed cases (above 672,000, second only to the United States) and deaths (more than 35,000).
+"The cumulative data ... does not reflect the moment the country is in", Bolsonaro wrote on Twitter.

-On July 7, 2020, Bolsonaro announced that he had tested positive.
+On 7 July 2020, Bolsonaro announced that he had tested positive.